Bodacious (bull): Legacy

 The key to this was that Bodacious was such a skilled jumper he could jump higher than the top bar of the chute, resulting in many riders being bucked off on the first jump.
-"Bo's first jump when he left the chute resembled a roller coaster ride," says Andrews' wife Caroline.
+"Bo's first jump when he left the chute resembled a roller coaster ride," said Sammy Andrews' wife Caroline.
 "Bodacious could kick and roll and he learned how to unseat a rider.
 Bodacious really liked to get in the air.
 And every time he jumped, he usually brought a bull rider forward," putting riders in position to injure them with his head.

 On January 23, 2013, the PBR published an article about the greatest bulls where they took a survey of bull riding fans and the two most mentioned bulls were Bodacious and Little Yellow Jacket.
 On June 29, 2015, the PBR published an article about the memorable bulls of the PBR and listed Bodacious "as one of the most famous bulls of all time."
 He and Bushwacker are similar in terms of popularity.

 The ProRodeo Hall of Fame chose Bodacious in 1999 as their sixth member; there are only seven bulls inducted as of 2017.
-Bo joins such exceptional bulls as Skoal Pacific Bell, Red Rock, Oscar, and Jim Shoulders' Tornado.
+Bo joins such exceptional bulls as Pacific Bell, Red Rock, Oscar, and Jim Shoulders' Tornado.
 Mostly, those bulls had long careers.
 However, Bo's short professional career lasted only four years.
 In that time, he bucked off 127 of 135 riders.
 Bryan McDonald, the PRCA bull riding director who sets the pens for the NFR, commented that Bo was ranker than any of those bulls.
 "Pacific Bell could hook the crap out of you.
 Mr. T and Red Rock, they were both smart and wouldn't hurt anyone.
 Bodacious, he was murderous."
 In 2017, the Bull Riding Hall of Fame inducted Bodacious, joining Tornado in another hall of fame and the bull known only by his brand, V-61.
 In 1994 and 1995, the top cowboys voted him as the PRCA Bucking Bull of the Year.
 In 1992, '94, and '95, he was elected Bucking Bull of the NFR.

+Many made tributes to Bodacious over the years.
+Some examples include alternative rock band Primus, who dedicated a song to Bodacious on their 1999 album, Antipop.
+It is called "Ballad of Bodacious."
+Products named after Bodacious include a big mountain ski produced by Austrian ski company Blizzard Ski, Short's Brewing Company's double-Black IPA "Goodnight Bodacious," and the Spyderco Bodacious folding knife.